Global Conformal Invariants of Submanifolds: Global Conformal Invariants of Surfaces

 and

-Let us remark that the energies \eqref{eq:WCP21},\eqref{eq:WCP22} have already been object of investigation in \cite{MontielUrbano}, where it was shown that $ \mc {W}^-_{\mbb {CP} ^ 2} ( \phi) \geq 4 \pi \mu - 2 \int_{\Sigma}|C| d \mu_g $ where $\mu$ is the maximum multiplicity.
+Let us remark that the energies \eqref{eq:WCP21},\eqref{eq:WCP22} have already been object of investigation in \cite{MontielUrbano}, where it was shown that $ \mc {W}^-_{\mbb {CP} ^ 2} ( \phi) \geq 4 \pi \mu - 2 \int_{\Sigma}|C| d \mu_g $ where $\mu$ is the maximum multiplicity of the immersion (i.e. the maximal number of pre-images via the immersion map).
 Moreover in the same paper it was shown that equality holds if and only if $ \mu =1 $ and $\M$ is either a complex projective line or a totally geodesic real projective plane, or $ \mu = 2 $ and $ \M$ is a Lagrangian Whitney sphere.

 \begin{remark} Since the goal of the present paper is to investigate the structure of global conformal invariants, we recalled the definition of $\mc W ^{\pm}_{\mbb {CP}^2}$ given in \cite{MontielUrbano} and we defined the new functionals $\mc W ^{\pm}_{\mbb {CH}^2}$ in order to give interesting examples of Willmore-type energies in codimension 2.
 In a forthcoming work we will address the question wether $\mc W ^{\pm}_{\mbb {CH}^2}$ satisfy analogous properties as $\mc W ^{\pm}_{\mbb {CP}^2}$. \end{remark}